galaxyproject/training-material/topics/single-cell/tutorials/scrna-ncbi-anndata/tutorial.md

 - **MAY_PB2A** ---> **PA_PB2A**
 - **MAY_PB2B** ---> **PA_PB2B**

-You may also notice that we have multiple sample files with the same name suffixed with **_Pool_X** these are replications where multiple samples are taken of the same tumor area which helps get a more comprehensive view of the gene data of the tumor.
+You may also notice that we have multiple sample files with the same name suffixed with **_Pool_X** these are replications where multiple samples are taken of the same tumor area in order to get a more comprehensive view of the gene data of the tumor, we will need to combine these replication files during processing.

 # Importing the Data